Vartika-S28/DigitalPortfolio/README.md

-# Alex Chen - Portfolio Website
+# Vartika Singh - Portfolio Website

 A clean, modern, and minimalistic portfolio website showcasing creative development skills and projects.
 Built with HTML5, CSS3, and JavaScript, designed to be responsive and user-friendly.